nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 1. Removing an `Event` from the `Event` list

    1. Prerequisite: An event with the name `Event 1` is present in the list.
+      An event with the name `Event 2` is not present in the list.
       List all `Event`s with `list` after each test case.

    2. Test case: `remove -e Event 1`